bjtn1/nsplit/README.md

 <!-- TOC --><a name="-license"></a>
 ## 📝 License

-This project is released as-is, with no license currently applied.
+This project is released under the MIT License